williamw520/toposort/README.md

 The subsets themselves are in topological order.
-If there's no need for parallel processing on the nodes, the nodes in each subset can be processed sequentially, which fit in the overall topological order of all the nodes.
+If there's no need for parallel processing on the nodes, the nodes in each subset can be processed sequentially, which fit in the overall topological order of all nodes.

+### Memory Ownership

+Nodes are passed in by value and are stored by value in the Toposort struct.
+For simple type like integer (e.g. u16, u32), the node values are simply copied.
+For slice and pointer node type (e.g. []const u8), the memory for the nodes are not duplicated.
+Memory is owned and managed by the caller.

 ### Configurations